openforis/sepal-doc/docs/source/cli/gwb.rst

 GWB_FRAG
 ^^^^^^^^

 This module will conduct the **fragmentation** analysis at a **user-selected observation scale**.
-This module and its option are similar to :ref:`gwb_fad` but allow the user to specify a single (or multiple) specific observation scale.
+This module and its options are similar to :ref:`gwb_fad` but allow the user to specify a single (or multiple) specific observation scale.
 The result are spatially explicit maps and tabular summary statistics.
 Details on the methodology and input/output options can be found in the `Fragmentation <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Fragmentation-FADFOS.pdf>`_ product sheet.

 Requirements
 """"""""""""